Secret Martial Art of Tsugaru — Since the Edo Period

 NHK World-Japan "NINJA TRUTH"

-Tsugaru's ancient martial art "Hongaku Kokki-ryu Yawara" was broadcast.
+Tsugaru's ancient martial art was broadcast

 NINJA TRUTH

-In this NHK World-Japan episode of "NINJA TRUTH," the history and techniques of "Hongaku Kokki-ryu Yawara," practiced by these ninjas, are demonstrated by myself, Mr. Oyama of Shubukando, and Shubukando volunteers.
+The Hirosaki Clan had a ninja group called "Hayamichi-no-mono" for about 200 years.
+In this NHK World-Japan episode, the history and techniques of "Hongaku Kokki-ryu Yawara," practiced by these ninjas, are demonstrated by myself, Mr. Oyama of Shubukando, and Shubukando volunteers.

 Monthly Hiden November 2025